Hanuman Dhoka: Nasal Chok

 Ahead of the main entrance, adjoining the Hanuman Temple is the Nasal Chok courtyard ('Nasal' means "dancing one" in Nepal bhasha) named after the image of dancing Shiva located on the east side of the square.
 This is the square where Birendra was crowned as king in 1975, on the platform in the middle of the courtyard.
 At the south side of the courtyard, stands the nine storey Basantapur Tower.
 While the courtyard was built during Malla Period, the buildings around it, which depict intricately carved doorways, windows, and struts, were creations of the Rana rulers.
 Nasal Chok is rectangular in a north–south direction with entrance from the northwest corner.
 Near the entrance is an intricately carved doorway with carvings of four gods that leads to the private apartments of Malla king.
-A golden image of Maha Vishnu is seen now in an open veranda on the eastern wall, as the original Maha Vishnu Temple in the square, which housed this image, was destroyed in the 1934 Nepal–Bihar earthquake.
+A golden image of Maha Vishnu is seen now in an open veranda on the eastern wall.
+The original Maha Vishnu Temple in the square, which housed this image, was destroyed in the 1934 Nepal–Bihar earthquake.
 Other structures in the courtyard are: the Audience Chamber of the Malla kings in the northeast corner, the throne of the Malla kings in an open verandah and portraits of the Shah Kings.

-The Panch Mukhi Hanuman Temple (five faced Hanuman) dedicated to Hanuman is in the northeast corner of the Nasal Chok.
+The Panch Mukhi Hanuman Temple (five-faced Hanuman) dedicated to Hanuman is in the northeast corner of the Nasal Chok.
 It has a unique design of five circular roofs.
 The temple priest is the only person who can enter the sanctum of the temple.

 The Basantapur Tower ('Basantpur' means "place of Spring") is located on the south of Nasal Chok.
 It is a nine-storey tower from the top of which a panoramic view of the palace and city could be seen.
 Erotic images are carved on the struts of this tower.
-This tower is one of the four red towers that King Prithvi Narayan Shah built delimiting the four old cities of the Kathmandu Valley namely, the Kathmandu or the Basantapur Tower, the Kirtipur Tower, the Bhaktapur Tower or Lakshmi Bilas, and the Patan or Lalitpur Tower.
+This tower is one of the four red towers that King Prithvi Narayan Shah, built delimiting the four old cities of the Kathmandu Valley namely, the Kathmandu or the Basantapur Tower, the Kirtipur Tower, the Bhaktapur Tower or Lakshmi Bilas, and the Patan or Lalitpur Tower.